ACT Test Prep

 The ACT standardized test is designed to assess high school students' general educational development and their readiness to complete college-level work.
 It is used for college admission decisions and some scholarship qualifications.
 All US colleges and universities accept ACT results.

 When does my student take the test?
-The ACT is offered six times during a given school year.
+The ACT is offered at least six times during a given school year.
 These are usually in September, October, December, February, April, and June.
 Students generally take the test first during the spring of their junior year.
 It is best to take it as early as possible, as your student may want to take the test again to get the best score possible.

 When and how do I register?
 A registration packet should be available at your student’s high school, but you may also register online at www.actstudent.org.